linecept/ezui/index.md

 has_toc: false
 ---

-# Title
+# Elastic Zoomable User Interface (EZUI)

 {: .fs-9 }

-description
+Make any website zoom.
+A frontend library for the web to develop automatically adapting zoomable user interfaces from smartwatch to wall-sized screens.
 {: .fs-6 .fw-300 }

+## What is EZUI?

+Elastic Zoomable user Interfaces (EZUIs) allow web page elements to zoom.
+It can make an entire site to be interacted with magnification metaphors.
+EZUIs automatically adapt to the given viewport size and aspect ratio making the magnification elastically changing, adapting to its container element (viewport).

-[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/linecept/ezui){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Get started now](https://ezui.wtf/getting-started/){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/linecept/ezui){: .btn .fs-5 .mb-4 .mb-md-0 }

+## Learn More

+{:toc}

 ---

-## Getting started

-### Dependencies

-EZUI is built for [React](https://reactjs.org/), a JavaScript library for building user interfaces.
-View the [quick start guide](https://jekyllrb.com/docs/) for more information.
-Just the Docs requires no special plugins and can run on GitHub Pages' standard Jekyll compiler.
-The [Jekyll SEO Tag plugin](https://github.com/jekyll/jekyll-seo-tag) is included by default (no need to run any special installation) to inject SEO and open graph metadata on docs pages.
-For information on how to configure SEO and open graph metadata visit the [Jekyll SEO Tag usage guide](https://jekyll.github.io/jekyll-seo-tag/usage/).

 ## About the Project

+EZUI was started by David Kutas in the summer of 2015 while having some fun in Greece.
+He kept dreaming and building it until it became more serious and arrived the UC Irvine to work on it as part of his PhD.

-EZUI is &copy; 2017-{{ "now" | date: "%Y" }} by [David Kutas](https://portfolio.davidkutas.com).
+EZUI is &copy; 2015-{{ "now" | date: "%Y" }} by [David Kutas](https://portfolio.davidkutas.com).

 ### License